ahoereth/custom-shortlink-structure/readme.txt

 Tested up to: 3.6
 Stable tag: 1.0

-Change the default WordPress shortlink structure dynamically using your permalink settings.
+Change the default WordPress shortlink structure dynamically just like you can change your permalinks.

 == Description ==